tffahim/statichunt/content/blog/git-based-headless-cms.md

 <Button href="https://decapcms.org/" >Learn More </Button>
 ### CloudCannon
-CloudCannon is a powerful, Git-based Headless CMS designed for static site generators and modern web applications.
-It offers a user-friendly interface, flexible content modeling, and automated workflows, enabling developers and content creators to collaborate efficiently and deliver fast, scalable, and secure content experiences.
-With CloudCannon, you can manage your content with ease and deploy it to any platform or device.

 <Mockup src="/blog/cloudcannon-cms.png" alt="Cloudcannon headless cms" />
 Start from $45/month (14 days Free trial available)<br/>
 Closed Source <br/>